junxit/us-congress-bills-115/bill.md

 ## § 4.
 National domestic preparedness consortium

-Section 1204 of the Implementing Recommendations of the 9/11 Commission Act (6 U.S.C.
+Section 1204 of the Implementing Recommendations of the 9/11 Commission Act of 2007 (6 U.S.C.
 1102) is amended—

 - **(1)** in subsection (d) by striking paragraphs (1) and (2) and inserting the following:
   > - **(1)** for the Center for Domestic Preparedness—